 Nasal congestion, stuffiness, or obstruction to nasal breathing is one of the oldest and most common human complaints.
 For some, it may only be a nuisance; for others, nasal congestion can be a source of considerable discomfort.
 Medical writers have established four main causes of nasal obstruction: infection, structural abnormalities, allergic, and nonallercic (vasomotor) rhinitis.
-Patients often have a combination of these factors which vary from person to person.
+Our Novi Nasal Congestion Treatment patients often have a combination of these factors which vary from person to person.

 An average adult suffers a “common cold” two to three times per year.
 These viral infections occur more often in childhood because immunity strengthens with age.
 A cold is caused by one of many different viruses, some of which are airborne, but most are transmitted by hand-to-nose contact.
 Once the virus is absorbed by the nose, it causes the body to release histamine, a chemical which dramatically increases blood flow to the nose and causes nasal tissue to swell.
 This inflames the nasal membranes which become congested with blood and produce excessive amounts of mucus that “stuffs up” the nasal airway.
 Antihistamines and decongestants help relieve the symptoms of a cold, but no medication can cure it.
 Ultimately, time is what is needed to get rid of the infection.